ILIAS-eLearning/ILIAS/docs/development/accessibility-process.md

 competence of the ILIAS community as well as to identify concrete problems or provide concrete solutions.
-* Effective and efficient tools are provided to the community that help to meet the targets and goals that are set in this document and in the accessibilty guidelines.
+* Effective and efficient tools are provided to the community that help to meet the targets and goals that are set in this document and in the accessibility guidelines.
 * Regular tests of components of ILIAS make sure that there is no regression in accessibility properties of the system.
 * The general knowledge and awareness for accessibility in the ILIAS community is